houen/RFEasy/README.md

     RFEasy transmitter;

     void setup() {
       transmitter.init_transmitter(7); //Transmit on pin 7.
-Can be any pin you want }
+Can be any digital pin }

     void loop() {